mullinb/IdleMinerMockup/README.md

 ## Try it out on Heroku

 IdleMinerMockup can be played <a href="http://idleminermockup.herokuapp.com/">here on Heroku</a>.
 I recommend playing in full screen mode.
-Note that not all functionality from the original is represented here, only the core gameplay loo.
-Difficulty and progression balance are only rough, simplified approximations of the original.
+Note that not all functionality from the original is represented here, only the core gameplay loop.
+Difficulty and progression balance are rough, simplified approximations of the original.